 {\bf Results} Robotic experimental results are shown in Table \ref{robresults} and Fig. \ref{env}.
-Instead of executing the grasp with the highest graspable score, the grasp closest to the target center with graspable score more than 0.5 is chosen as grasp configuration.
-From Table \ref{robresults}, we can see that our algorithm can achieve a overall success rate of 89\% and 84\% in prediction and execution respectively on all 8 targets.
-These results demonstrate that our model can generalize to complex scenes with cluttered objects to grasp the specific target.
+Instead of executing the grasp with the highest graspable score, the grasp closest to the target center with a graspable score more than 0.5 is chosen as the grasp configuration.
+From Table \ref{robresults}, we can see that in single-object scenes, our algorithm can achieve the overall success rates of 97.5\% and 92.5\% for prediction and execution respectively while in multi-object scenes, the overall success rates are 88.8\% and 83.8\% for prediction and execution respectively on all 8 targets.
+These results demonstrate that our model can not only deal with grasping in single-object scenes, but also generalize to complex scenes with cluttered objects to grasp the specific target.